sunjay/turtle/CONTRIBUTING.md

     also write as many tests as possible in order to keep your features in check and let everyone have a greater trust in them.
 The higher the score, usually the better!
+* The project uses the standard Rust style using `rustfmt`.
+  * In order to reformat your code before committing, run `cargo fmt --all`.
+  * In order to check if it is correctly formatted, run `cargo fmt --all -- --check`.
+  * A style check is ran automatically by our CI for each contribution in order to normalize the project, so make sure you run it!
 * To generate the project's documentation, run `cargo doc`
   * To open the generated documentation, run `cargo doc --open`
   * When writing documentation, it is often easier to have the documentation